-In speaking as we have done of the materialism of modern civilization, we are aware that some will reproach us for having overlooked certain elements that seem at least to alleviate this materialism: and indeed, if there were none such, one could truly say that this civilization would most probably have already perished miserably.
-We do not, therefore, in the least dispute that there are such elements, but on the other hand there should be no illusions on this subject: in the first place, the various philosophical movements that assume labels such as 'spiritualism' and 'idealism' are not to be counted among them, any more than are the contemporary tendencies that take the form of moralism and sentimentalism.
-We have already explained the reasons for this, and wish merely to recall that for us these points of view are no less 'profane' than theoretical or practical materialism, and far less remote from it in reality than in appearance.
-In the second place, if there are still remnants of real spirituality, it is in spite of the modern outlook and in opposition to it that they have persisted.
-Such remnants of spirituality, insofar as they are really Western, are to be found only in religion; but we have already remarked how shrunken religion is today, what a narrow and mediocre conception of it even believers hold, and to what point it has been deprived of intellectuality, which is one with true spirituality; under such conditions, if certain possibilities still remain, it is merely in a latent state, and their effective influence amounts to very little.
-It is nonetheless remarkable to see the vitality of a religious tradition that, even though sunk thus into a sort of virtual state, still endures despite all the attempts made in the course of several centuries to crush and destroy it.
-Those who are capable of reflection must see in this resistance signs of a more than human power; but we must repeat once more that this tradition does not belong to the modern world, nor is it one of its component elements, but is the direct opposite of its tendencies and aspirations.
-This should be admitted frankly, instead of seeking for a vain conciliation: there can be nothing but antagonism between the religious spirit, in the true sense of the word, and the modern mentality, and any compromise is bound to weaken the former and favor the latter, whose hostility moreover will not be placated thereby, since it can only aim at the utter destruction of everything that reflects in mankind a reality higher than the human.
+In speaking as we have done of the materialism of modern civilization, we are aware that some will reproach us with having overlooked certain elements which seem at least to alleviate this materialism; and indeed, if there were none such, one could truly say that this civilization would most probably have already perished miserably.
+We do not, therefore, in the least dispute that there are such elements, but, on the other hand, there should be no illusions on this subject: in the first place, the various philosophical movements that assume labels such as "spiritualism" and "idealism" are not to be counted among them, any more than are the contemporary tendencies that take the form of moralism and sentimentalism.
+We have already explained the reasons for this, and would here merely recall that, for us, these points of view are no less "profang" than theoretical or practical materialism, and far less remote from it in reality than in appearance.
+In the second place, if there still are remnants of real spirituality, it is in spite of the modern outlook and in opposition to it that they have persisted.
+Such remnants of spirituality, in so far as they are really Western, are to be found only in religion; but we have already remarked how shrunk religion is to-day, what a narrow and mediocre conception of it even believers hold, and to what point it has been deprived of intellectuality, which is the same as true spirituality; under such conditions, if certain possibilities still remain, it is merely in a latent state, and their effective influence amounts to very little.
+It is, however, none the less remarkable to see the vitality of a religious tradition which, even though sunk thus into a sort of virtual state, still endures despite all the attempts made in the course of several centuries to crush it out and destroy it.
+Those who are capable of reflection must see in this resistance signs of a "non-human" power; but, we must repeat once more, this tradition does not belong to the modern world, nor is it one of its component elements, but is the direct opposite of its tendencies and aspirations.
+This should be admitted frankly, instead of seeking for a vain conciliation: there can be nothing but antagonism between the religious frame of mind, in the true sense of the word, and the modern frame of mind, and any compromise is bound to weaken the former and favour the latter, whose hostility, moreover, will not be placated thereby, since it can aim only at the utter destruction of everything that reflects in mankind a reality higher than the human.